Iro Nro, The Art of Dream Interpretation!

 What is Dream Interpretation?

-Documenting Your Dreams:
+Documenting Your Dreams

-Noting the Symbolic Elements in Your Dreams:
+Noting Symbolic Elements in Your Dreams

-Do you see why it is important to consider your cultural context while interrogating what a symbolic element from your dreams might represent?
-Because what a symbol might represent within your culture might be seperate from what it represents in someone else’s culture.
-You contain multitudes.
-You come from a lineage of great people who had and most likely still have spiritual as well as cultural practices, totems and much more which whether knowningly (consciously) or unknowningly (unconsciously) you are a part of, as you share in their subjective consciousness.
 In other words, it’s easy to miss out on a whole world of possibilities as to the strength of the messages the symbolic elements that show up in your dreams might be bringing to you, if you do not consider this essential factor of cultural context.
 So ask yourself this question, what were the symbolic elements in my dream?
 Then take note of them.

-Further Clarification on Symbolic Elements:
+Further Clarification on Symbolic Elements

 Let’s say one also has a dream where crocodiles or alligators were present, or maybe dogs or pythons (snakes), a symbolic element in these dreams would be the presence of the animals, and if they were to be in a body of water by chance, the presence of that body of water would also be a symbolic element.

-Let’s also say that one has a dream where they were being pursued by masquerades, a symbolic element in that dream would be the masqurades in pursuit.
+Let’s also say that one has a dream where they were being pursued by masquerades, a symbolic element in that dream would be the masquerades in pursuit.
 And, if by chance the masquerades were present in the dream but there was no chase, the masquerades would still be a symbolic element and the state they were in (non pursuit) would be noted and taken into consideration as well.

-The Role Intuition Plays in Dream Interpretation:
+The Role Intuition Plays in Dream Interpretation

-The Universality of Dreams and Conclusion:
+In Conclusion, The Universality of Dreams

 On a final note, the act of dreaming itself is universal.
 It is done and experienced by (almost) everyone.
 It exists and is available for everyone at all times, in all places.
 However, the art of dream interpretations is not necessarily universal in the same sense.

-For its best results, dreamwork has to be done as a subjective exercise; exploring many possibilities of translations or interpretations within the realm of subjectivity.
-If you must consider anything universal when it comes to dreamwork, it should be the universal belief systems of your own people (heritage).
+For its best results, dream work has to be done as a subjective exercise; exploring many possibilities of translations or interpretations within the realm of subjectivity.
+If you must consider anything universal when it comes to dream work, it should be the universal belief systems of your own people (heritage).
 What certain things mean to them on a cosmic scale, and what it can consequently mean to you.

 Recommended resources:

-Join Odinani Mystery School for access to Exclusive content on ancient Igbo wisdom and mystical sciences!
+Join Odinani Mystery School for access to Exclusive in-depth teachings on ancient Igbo wisdom and mystical sciences!

 Sloane Angelou

-Sloane Angelou is a multifaceted strategist, storyteller, and writer with a deep passion for exploring the nuances of human existence through the lens of human experiences.
+Sloane Angelou is a multifaceted Igbo strategist, storyteller, and writer with a deep passion for exploring the nuances of human existence through the lens of human experiences.

 Previous